APRIL 5 - BIRTHS

 Vincenzo Viviani

-Italian mathematician, leading geometer of his time, who founded the Accademia del Cimento.
+Italian mathematician and geometer who was a leader in his field and founded the Accademia del Cimento.
 As one of the first important scientific societies, this organization came before England's Royal Society.
 In 1639, at age 17, he became the student, secretary and assistant of Galileo (now blind) in Arcetri, until Galileo died in 1642.
 During his long career, Viviani published a number of books on mathematical and scientific subjects.
 He edited the first edition of Galileo's collected works (1655-1656), and worked tirelessly to have his master's memory rehabilitated.
 In 1660, together with Borelli, he measured the velocity of sound by timing the difference between the flash and the sound of a cannon.
 They obtained the value of 350 metres per second.

 Sir Charles Frank